valenka68/valenka68/README.md

 - 👋 Hi, I’m @valenka68
 - 👀 I’m interested in coding.
 - 🌱 I’m currently learning SWIFT.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on a team projects
-- 📫 How to reach me ...
+- 📫 How to reach me +7 915 660 75 57

 <!---
 valenka68/valenka68 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.